 The Oral Defense

 Next, your chairperson opens the floor for other committee members to ask questions.
 Each committee member usually asks at least one question, but the specifics vary among defenses.
 This questioning aspect of the defense is the actual oral defense of your work.
 You’ll have to answer on the fly, thinking on your feet and trusting that you covered all your bases.
-After the questioning, the committee will likely deliberate for 5-10 minutes behind “closed doors” to decide whether you passed.
+After the questioning, the committee will likely deliberate for about 10 minutes behind “closed doors” to decide whether you passed.

 The Final Revision Process